learn-co-curriculum/single-variable-regression-lab/README.md

 slope([200, 400], [400, 700]) # 1.5
 ```

 Now write a function called `y_intercept`.
-It calculates the y intercept by the following:

-* If the values provided includes the y_intercept, it returns the provided y_intercept.
-* If the values provided do not include the y intercept, it calculates the y intercept by drawing a line from the highest x value provided down to where x = 0.
-That drawn line has the slope calculated in the previous function.
-> Look to the calculating lines for help in writing this function.
+Use the `slope` function to calculate the slope if it isn't provided as an argument.
+Then we will use the slope and the values of the point with the highest x value to return the y-intercept.

 ```python